nicolargo/glances/README.rst

 Requirements
 ============

-- ``python>=3.4``
+- ``python>=3.8`` (use Glances 3.4.x for lower Python version)
 - ``psutil>=5.3.0`` (better with latest version)
 - ``defusedxml`` (in order to monkey patch xmlrpc)
 - ``ujson`` (an optimized alternative to the standard json module)

 *Note for Python 2 users*

-Glances version 4 or higher do not support Python 2.
+Glances version 4 or higher do not support Python 2 (and Python 3 < 3.8).
-Please uses Glances version 3 if you need Python 2 support.
+Please uses Glances version 3.4.x if you need Python 2 support.

 Optional dependencies: